Akuli/math-tutorial/numbertheory.rst

 ``RR``, ``GG`` and ``BB`` are hexadecimal.
 For example, ``#ff0000 = rgb(0xff,0x00,0x00) = rgb(255,0,0)``.

-Here's a Python program that converts RGB colors to hexadecimal and back:
+These Python functions convert RGB colors to hexadecimal and back:

 .. code-block:: python